-The Pacific Islands are undergoing rapid epidemiological transformation that includes rising rates of obesity and related metabolic disorders, such as type II diabetes, hypertension and heart disease.
-I explore how Samoans understand rapid epidemiological change, and how epidemiological change transforms Samoan notions of well- being.
+The Pacific Islands are undergoing rapid epidemiological transformation that includes rising rates of obesity and related cardiometabolic disorders, such as type II diabetes, hypertension and heart disease.
+My research centers on how Samoans understand rapid epidemiological change, and how epidemiological change transforms Samoan notions of well- being.
 I start from the premise that models of disease causality are social and potentially political, and demonstrate how local explanations for disease reflect culturally embedded notions of health while generating new forms of social critique.

-I have followed the everyday lives of Samoan people managing their own metabolic disorders, and often caring for others, through clinics, healing sessions, and prayer meetings.
-I explore the complex ways that “health” is discursively negotiated in relation to broader debates about the nature of wealth, inequality, and Christian social welfare.
-As a result, my research has developed around three distinct areas of enquiry:
+I have followed the everyday lives of Samoan people managing their own metabolic disorders, and often caring for others, through clinics, healing sessions, and prayer meetings to explore the complex ways that “health” is discursively negotiated in relation to broader debates about the nature of wealth, inequality, and Christian social welfare.
+As a result, my research has developed around two distinct areas of enquiry:

 Christianity, Cardiometabolic Disorders and Responsibility: This research explores how Pentecostal Christians associate the lived experience of cardiometabolic disorders with social suffering.
 By connecting fat and inequalities in new ways and explicitly linking psycho-social stress with cash poverty, I examine how Pentecostals create new forms of social support that are incorporated into healing practices.
 This work broadly challenges conventional academic accounts about the correlations between biomedical and public health efforts that individualize risk and the rise of cardiometabolic disorders.
 Samoan Pentecostals, instead, highlight the social dimensions of cardiometabolic suffering by coming to see their individual symptoms as manifestations of broader social and economic change.
 I explore how Pentecostals create health responsibility as responsibility to God and as a result, sometimes, enabled health practices to shift as well.